ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

                 },
                 {
                     'field': 'Valid proof of ID',
-                    'description': 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving licence if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company', 'isRequired': True,
+                    'description': 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving license if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company', 'isRequired': True,
                     'type': 'File'
                 },